Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Lock exchange with a modified initial state

-The above solution holds only for sufficiently high locks which produce intermediate interface height $\eta_{2}$ not lower than the downstream front height $\eta_{3}$ for given $\alpha.$ For lower locks, the upstream solution can connect directly to the quiescent downstream state.
-The downstream front heights and velocities resulting from the jump condition for various $\alpha$ are plotted in figure \ref{fig:lckx-numex} along with the solution of original lock-exchange problem as well as the relevant numerical and experimental results.
-The difference between the modified and original lock-exchange solutions can be seen to be significant only for the fronts of super-critical height for given $\alpha.$
+The above solution holds only for sufficiently high locks which produce an intermediate interface height $\eta_{2}$ not lower than the downstream front height $\eta_{3}$ for a given $\alpha.$ For lower locks, the upstream solution can connect directly to the quiescent downstream state.
+The downstream front heights and velocities resulting from the jump condition for various $\alpha$ are plotted in Fig. \ref{fig:lckx-numex} along with the solution of the original lock-exchange problem.
+This figure also shows the relevant numerical and experimental results.
+As seen, the difference between the modified and original lock-exchange solutions is significant only for the fronts of super-critical height.
+Note that this is the height at which the front speed for a given $\alpha$ attains maximum.
+The height of gravity current predicted by the SW model can be seen to agree well with the DNS results of \citet{Khodkar2017} while the experimental results of \citet{Shin2004} for shallow locks $(h_{0}\lesssim0.5)$ are somewhat higher and close to the half lock height predicted by their theoretical model.
+It is also interesting to note that the DNS results of \citet{Khodkar2017} feature a gravity current head which is present for tall locks $(h_{0}>0.5)$ and extends up to the channel mid-height as predicted by the SW solution.